liezzzlll/liezzzlll/poetry.md

 Don't let them reduce me to an inanimate form, you'll see,\
 Beyond our finite season lies an infinite quest for authenticity,\
 Little bird, this is not a tragedy, but a chance for eternity.

+## the great conjunction of 2020
+Beneath the moon's glow, I sat, struggling to find peace,\
+Jupiter & Saturn just within the moon's reach.\
+Bright and bold, a cosmic dance,\
+I longed to share this glance.

+Wishing for a soul to appreciate the view,\
+The "silly" things, the beautiful, the cosmic truth.\
+The moon, a reminder of the <i>me before you</i>,\
+Unchanged, yet I've transformed through and through.\
+With you, my sense of self shifted, but shouldn't have swayed,\
+The moon's glow reflects the price I've paid.

+In its light, I see my own worth,\
+My beauty, my brightness, my mirth.\
+Saturn's presence, not a necessity,\
+But together, we're an enhanced entity.\
+Alone, I feel love, a **belonging** so deep,\
+A contrast to the companionship we struggled to keep.

+The awe of the moon, a revelation missed in your company,\
+In solitude, its beauty magnifies, a discovery so uncanny.\
+Tell me, why did I crave your affirmation,\
+When alone, I found my salvation?\
+Why did I seek to show you the moon's grace,\
+When without you, I found my own space?

+The moon, ever whole, through phases it transitions,\
+A mirror to my journey, through all its conditions.\
+Never incomplete, not lacking, nor less,\
+In its cycle, a lesson, in self-love, I confess.\
+No longer seeking your validation to feel,\
+The moon's beauty, in my solitude, heals.